marcuskeenan/Catalog/README.md

 This project was created as part of my coursework for the Udacity [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
 The project is a basic catalog application that provides a list of items within a variety of categories as well as a user registration and authentication system.
 Registered users have the ability to post, edit and delete their own categories and items.

 ## Features
-1. CRUD functionality using a Flask webserver and sqlite database
+1. CRUD functionality using a Flask webserver and sqlite database with sqlalchemy
 2. RESTful JSON endpoints
-3. Third-party OAuth authentication with google
+3. Third-party OAuth 2.0 authentication using google sign in

 ## Prerequisites
 1. [Python](https://www.python.org/downloads/) installed